photograph

 Photo from Google Images

-My favorite narrative poem, Evangeline, written by Henry Wadsworth Longfellow, beautifully illustrates the theory of iconic realism.
-Longfellow writes of an iconic love between two Acadian villagers, separated by imperialistic orders of the British military.
+August 18th is National Couples Day, so I decided to bring back my favorite narrative poem, Evangeline, written by Henry Wadsworth Longfellow.
+He beautifully illustrates the theory of iconic realism, for he writes of an iconic love between two Acadian villagers, separated by imperialistic orders of the British military.

 Still stands the forest primeval; but far away from its shadow,